AdroitBit/bashrc_more/README.md

 - `install_turtlebot3` install turtlebot3 packages.The ROS distro version is depent on $ROS_DISTRO in bashrc

-- `install_turtlebot2` install turtlebot3 packages.The ROS distro version is depent on $ROS_DISTRO in bashrc( currently found for ROS noetic)
+- `install_turtlebot2` install turtlebot2 packages.The ROS distro version is depent on $ROS_DISTRO in bashrc( currently added for ROS noetic)